openequella/openequella.github.io/guides/ThemingGuide.md

 ### Altering button backgrounds example
 Continuing with our colour theme, the hover colour will need to be changed to make it more neutral.
-1. Download the following images from your EQUELLA site, using your preferred web tools:
+1. Download the following images from your openEQUELLA site, using your preferred web tools:
 * button-big.png
 * button-down.png
 * button.gif